Beware of Fake $\nu$s: The Effect of Massive Neutrinos on the Nonlinear Evolution of Cosmic Structure: Discussion and Conclusions

-Fourth, it might be argued that even for the $cb$ or $\Omega m$ fields one could find information regarding $M_\nu$ beyond the linear power spectrum, as there may be a non-linear statistic with more favourable parameter degeneracies.
+Fifth, it might be argued that even for the $cb$ or $\Omega m$ fields one could find information regarding $M_\nu$ beyond the linear power spectrum, as there may be a non-linear statistic with more favourable parameter degeneracies.
 For example, a particular non-linear statistic might constrain some other cosmological parameter much better than the linear power spectrum, and thus after marginalizing over this parameter, the constraints on $M_\nu$ will outperform the linear power spectrum.
-However, the other parameters of relevance in the case of neutrino mass are $\Omega_m$ and $A_s$, for which non-linear cosmic evolution does not induce additional information beyond that which exists in the linear initial conditions.
+However, the other parameters of key relevance in the case of neutrino mass are $\Omega_m$ and $A_s$, for which non-linear cosmic evolution does not induce additional information beyond that which exists in the linear initial conditions.
 We illustrate this in Appendix \ref{app:params}.
+Thus it is not expected that degeneracies will cause a big improvement in the constraints on $M_\nu$.
+One could also consider non-standard cosmological parameters, for example related to primordial non-Gaussianty or exotic neutrino interactions \cite{Kreisch_2020}.
+For the latter to have an effect there would likely need to be a mechanism which couples the non-linear evolutions of the $cb$ and neutrino perturbations much more strongly than what happens through the Poisson equation.
+In principle this is possible given a sufficiently strong neutrino-baryon or neutrino-neutrino interaction, and this could help break-degeneracies with neutrino mass if one had a means to measure this non-standard effect.